How an avid fan community powers Noclip’s video production company

 Adding members’ names to the film credits

-Danny also invites members to take part in Noclip's journey.
-“Let’s preserve gaming’s history.
+To encourage his community to come together and take part in Noclip's journey, Danny has this message: “Let’s preserve gaming’s history.
 Let’s make entertaining docs about games.
 Let’s educate young designers and players,” he says.
 “I truly believe that together we can change games coverage forever.”

 Related articles